The Cost of Victory

-The prosthetic legs made after World War I were more efficient than earlier models, but also lighter.
-Manufacturers replaced traditional materials such as wood and steel in favour of aluminum.
+Prosthetic legs made after World War I were more efficient and lighter than earlier models.
+Manufacturers replaced traditional materials, such as wood and steel, in favour of aluminum.
 They also added padding to make the devices more comfortable.
-To serve the high number of war amputees, the production of prosthetics shifted from an individual custom-made scale to an industrial scale.
+To serve the high number of war amputees, the production of prosthetics shifted from an individual, custom-made, scale to an industrial scale.

 The constant firing of rifles & machine guns, coupled with the explosions of artillery, grenades, and mortars made the trenches a particularly loud environment.
-During an artillery bombardment the noise on the battlefield could easily reach 140 dB for extended periods.
-Various degrees of hearing damage were recorded within the ranks of the Canadian Expeditionary Force but the artillerymen suffered the most, firing large guns repeatedly for hours each day, every day.
+During an artillery bombardment, the noise on the battlefield could easily reach 140 dB for extended periods.
+Various degrees of hearing damage were recorded within the ranks of the Canadian Expeditionary Force, but the artillerymen suffered the most, firing large guns repeatedly for hours each and every day.

 Less Visible Wounds

 Men returning to civilian life were also prone to illness due to their long exposure to the harsh and unsanitary conditions of the trenches.
-Many suffered from chronic pains, tuberculosis, pulmonary problems, and in some had contracted a venereal disease.
+Many suffered from chronic pain, tuberculosis, pulmonary problems and, in some cases, had contracted a venereal disease.

-The Regimental Colours are embroidered and carefully woven by skilled craftsmen and can only be approved by the reigning Monarch.
+Regimental Colours are embroidered and carefully woven by skilled craftsmen.
+They can only be approved by the reigning Monarch.
 The Royal Montreal Regiment received their first set of colours in January 1919 at Unter Eschbach, Germany.
 This was the first time that a Regiment had been presented with Colours on foreign conquered soil at the end of a victorious campaign.

 A Symbolic Memorial Plaque

-The Memorial Plaque was issued during WW1 and was given to the next of kin of all servicemen and servicewomen of the British Empire who died during the Great War.
+Memorial Plaques were issued during WW1 and were given to the next of kin of all servicemen and servicewomen of the British Empire who died during the Great War.
 Over 1,355,000 bronze memorial plaques were issued throughout the British Empire.
-It was popularly known as the “Dead Man’s Penny” because of it’s shape and colour.
+They were popularly known as the “Dead Man’s Penny”, because of it’s shape and colour.
 Each memorial plaque was personalized with the name of the individual killed, along with the inscription “He died for freedom and honour.”
 (For women, of course, the memorial plaques were modified to read “She died for freedom and honour.”)